Črni Vrh Observatory

+Observatory

+The current observatory was built in 1985 and stands at an elevation of 730 m.
+Much of the construction was done by volunteers.

 Regular astronomical observations started in 1975, at a small observatory that was equipped with home-made instruments and was set up 4 km from the present site.
 At that time, the first images of Comet West were taken.
 The site is well above the inversion border much of winter, which allows undisturbed observations on many successive clear nights.

-The observatory runs a comet and asteroid search program named PIKA after its Slovene acronym.
+The observatory runs a comet and asteroid search program named PIKA after its Slovene acronym (projekt iskanja kometov in asteroidov 'comet and asteroid search project').
 Since March 2003, the program has been operated on a new 60-cm, f/3.3 Cichocki telescope equipped with a Finger Lake 1k × 1k CCD detector.
 Telescope project funding has been covered in part by the Planetary Society Shoemaker Grant 2000 and 2010.
 The recent grant was for the purchase of a deep-cooling Apogee Alta U9000 CCD camera that will increase sensitivity of the imaging system, enabling discoveries of even fainter objects.
 The new camera has been in operation since October 2011.

 Members of the Department of Physics, Astronomical Observatory, of the University of Ljubljana, used the site for observations with their 36 cm S-C telescope from 1994 to 2009.

 On 18 August 2008, the amateur astronomer Stanislav Matičič discovered the comet C/2008 Q1 (Matičič), the first comet discovered in this observatory and in Slovenia.
 On 16 April 2010, the student Jan Vales discovered the periodic comet designated P/2010 H2 (Vales) in a strong outburst.
 The Catalina Sky Survey researchers scanned the same region of the sky only 15 hours earlier and missed it.